 To grow EQ, focus on five core skills:

 The goal isn’t to suppress feelings but to listen to them and use that information to make wiser choices.
-The modern concept of emotional intelligence entered the mainstream with Daniel Goleman’s influential work and earlier psychological research1.
+The modern concept of emotional intelligence reached a wide audience through Daniel Goleman’s work1.

 Building Your Foundation: Self-Awareness